voldev8/recipes-api/README.md

 [Front end part](https://github.com/voldev8/recipes-client)

-This is a basic CRUD API
+This is a basic CRUD API.
+I used [express-generator](https://expressjs.com/en/starter/generator.html) to start with a basic structure, MongoDB Compass for database management,

 ### ENDPOINTS and FIELDS